ground-creative/docker-wordpress/README.md

  volumes:
 	- ./config/uploads.ini:/usr/local/etc/php/conf.d/uploads.ini
 ```
-Create a file called uploads.ini and place it in the config folder
+Create a file called uploads.ini with the following content and place it in the config folder
 ```
 file_uploads = On
 memory_limit = 64M